Your Child's Checkup: 1 Month

 - Talk to your doctor before switching formulas.

-- Call your doctor if your baby has a fever or is acting sick.
-Don't give medication to an infant younger than 2 months old without consulting a doctor first.
+- Call your doctor if your baby has a fever of 100.4ºF (38ºC) or higher, taken in your baby’s bottom.
+Call the doctor if your baby is acting sick.
+Don't give medicine to an infant younger than 2 months old without talking to your doctor first.

 - To reduce the risk of sudden infant death syndrome (SIDS):